mieweb/docs/content/functions/system-administration/system-controls/partition-manager.md

 Click SAVE when done.

 Partitions can also be related to "Chart Types".
-Please see other help documentation titled Chart Types Editor.pdf for information
+Please see other help documentation titled [Chart Types Editor](https://docs.enterprisehealth.com/functions/system-configuration/chart-types-editor/) for information